Keep the form set to NBME 9

 |---|---|---|

-| NBME 9 wrong-answer conversion | 0-200 missed questions | Use this page when your review screen shows the number of missed items. |
+| NBME 9 wrong-answer conversion | 0–200 missed questions | Use this page when your NBME 9 review shows the number of missed items. |

-| NBME 9 percent correct | 0-100 percent correct | Use percent mode when you only have a percentage and want a fast Step 2 CK estimate. |
+| NBME 9 percent correct | 0–100 percent correct | Use percent mode when you only have a percentage for NBME 9. |

-| Other Step 2 CK NBME forms | NBME 10, 11, 12, 13, 14, 15, or 16 | Use the broader Step 2 CK calculator when the assessment is not NBME 9. |
+| Other Step 2 CK NBME forms | NBME 10–16 | Use the broader calculator when the result is not NBME 9. |

-| UWSA or Free 120 comparison | UWSA 1-3 or Free 120 | Compare another assessment family before changing your exam date. |
+| UWSA or Free 120 comparison | UWSA 1–3 or Free 120 | Use another assessment family when you need a second readiness signal. |

 Official context